Xceptance/xlt-documentation/content/en/xtc/010-xtc-basics.md

 The menu of a monitoring project (left) and a load testing project (right).
 {{< /image >}}

-In any case, you will see the project members and the configuration.
+In any case, you will see the project _Members_ and the _Configuration_.

+### Project Configuration

 In the project configuration, there are two tabs on the right side, _General_ and _Repository_.

-In _General_, you can see information like the project name and avatar.
+In _General_, you can see information like the project name and avatar (displayed information depends on the project type).

 In _Repository_, you can define where the test suite repository is located, which branch should be used and how to resolve the test suite root within the repository.
-If the access to the remote repository is restricted, you can also provide authentication.
-Note that in load test projects, you can configure specific repository settings per load test that override the general repository settings at the project for this load test.
+If the access to the remote repository is restricted, you can also provide [authentication](#repository-authentication).
+Note that in load test projects, you can configure specific repository settings per load test that override the general repository settings of the project for this load test.

 ### Repository Authentication